Copenhagen is UNESCO-UIA World Capital of Architecture in 2023

 Awards: 2015 Rum Magazine Award: Best Architecture of the Year.

-The challenge was to build a new maritime museum in Helsingør, just up the coast from Copenhagen, without obscuring the view of its UNESCO-listed castle.
-The solution: an underground museum in the old dry dock, built in the shape of a boat.
+The challenge was to build a new maritime museum in Elsinore, just up the coast from Copenhagen, without obscuring the view of its UNESCO-listed castle.
+The solution was an underground museum in the old dry dock, built in the shape of a boat.
 For more information read here.

 In recent years, the number of students coming to study in Copenhagen has exploded.
 BIG designed this innovative housing solution made of nine repurposed containers that float in the harbour near Refshaleøen.
 It offers 12 studios for students with communal spaces and a direct water view; along with providing a unique place to live and study, it keeps students in the heart of the city.
 For more information read here.